nationalarchives/design-system/src/content/error-pages/index.md

 - the server is unavailable
 - the server experienced an error that wasn’t handled properly
-- an unknown issue occured that isn’t covered by other error messages
+- an unknown issue occurred that isn’t covered by other error messages

 The server should also return a response code in the `5xx` range.